sunlightpolicy/opendatapoliciesstatic/_documents/jackson-mi-2014-04-27.md

 Metadata.
 The word "metadata" is defined as "data about data," metadata refers to descriptions of the content or context of a given dataset.
 The fields of metadata are defined in the Federal Government's Common Core Standards (project-open-data.github.io/schema).
 Metadata may include but is not limited to title, description/summary, keyword tags, date of creation/modification, departmental origin, and contact point for the data asset.

 Open data.
-The word "open data" shall refer to structured data (i.e. Tabular or relational, such as spreadsheets and databases, and as opposed to solely textual documents) that is collected, created, or stored by the city that is a matter of public record or otherwise accessible by a FOIA request.
+The word "open data" <span class="def-open">shall refer to structured data (i.e. Tabular or relational, such as spreadsheets and databases, and as opposed to solely textual documents) that is collected, created, or stored by the city that is a matter of public record or otherwise accessible by a FOIA request.
 This ordinance does not require or restrict posting public records outside of the open data portal.
-Open data shall include but not be limited to:
+Open data shall include but not be limited to:</span>

 1. Spatial (GIS).
-2. Tabular (.csv or spreadsheets).
+2. <span class="def-open">Tabular (.csv or spreadsheets)</span>.
 3. Live web feeds (RSS, XML).
-4. Budget, financial, and performance data.
+4. <span class="def-open">Budget, financial, and performance data</span>.
-5. Data and figures contained in published documents such as finished reports, grant applications, etc.
+5. <span class="def-open">Data and figures contained in published documents such as finished reports, grant applications, etc.</span>

 Open format.
-The term "open format" shall mean the format of data is platform-independent, non-proprietary, human- and machine-readable, and where appropriate made available to the public without restrictions that impede reuse of the data.
+The term "<span class="g-open-formats">open format" shall mean the format of data is platform-independent, non-proprietary, human- and machine-readable, and where appropriate made available to the public without restrictions that impede reuse of the data.</span>

 Record.
 The word "record," as used in this article, shall mean any proceeding, book, document, report, contract, receipt, voucher, correspondence or paper.